Diusrex/Illume/README.md

 Adding a new Module
 ---------

-1. Once you have created the module, import the packages you will need from the folder called 'packages'.
+1. Once you have created the module, import the packages you will need from the folder called 'erf'.
 (To import, go to file->import).
 Required Packages:

   * MR_dinger
   * MR_camera